zahid852/Flutter_Social_Media_App/README.md

 # Random

-Random is a real-time social media application where user can post image/videos with caption and place, built using Flutter with Firebase Firestore Database.
+Random is a real-time social media application where user can post image/videos alongwith with caption and place, built using Flutter with Firebase Firestore Database.

 ## Features
 - Splash screen